How many students enter the Communication Master's program each year?

 What are the minimum TOEFL scores required for students admitted to the program?

-For the test of English as a Foreign Language (TOEFL), we require a minimum average of 93 with no sub-scores below 20 (internet-based test).
-We do not accept the IELTS.
+For the test of English as a Foreign Language (TOEFL), we require a minimum average of 93 with no sub-scores below 21 and in written section no scores below 22 (internet-based test).
 When submitting please use only the university code of 1465 and the department code of 83.

 What is the average grade point average (GPA) required for admission to the program?